luser-dr00g/pcomb/README.md

 It will be invisible to the syntax analysis layer.

-Then the syntax analysis layer can be constructed to recognize `symbol`s as its input elements.
+Then the syntax analysis layer can be constructed to recognize `symbols` as its input elements.
 You will need to write predicates which call `eq_symbol` to check symbol codes, and call `satisfy()` to produce parsers from the predicates, and populate an enum with all necessary symbol codes.
 The first enum name ought to be